openshift/enhancements/enhancements/builds/entitlements.md

 mechanism if the CRI-O/MCO based solution noted in open questions is available.

 A per build config annotation to opt out would be included in such a solution,  If the CRI-O/MCO solugin was an install based, day 1 operation, we could have a new field added to the global build config.

+NOTE: presumably a host injected option would provide the credentials "for free" for general tekton or Build V2 usage.

 #### In what form are the credentials provided